 Is It Healthy?

-Bottom line?
+The bottom line?
 Well, it's two-fold.
-As the clinical sexologist Robert Weiss Ph.D., MSW, posits in a 2015 article he wrote for Psychology Today, "If casual sexual activity doesn’t violate your moral code, your sense of integrity, or the commitments you have made to yourself and/or others, then it’s probably not going to be a problem for you in terms of your psychological wellbeing."
+As the clinical sexologist Robert Weiss, Ph.D., LCSW, posits in a 2015 article he wrote for Psychology Today, "If casual sexual activity doesn’t violate your moral code, your sense of integrity, or the commitments you have made to yourself and/or others, then it’s probably not going to be a problem for you in terms of your psychological wellbeing."

 But he goes on to say that casual sex (like everything else) can have psychological drawbacks for certain folks.

 How To Take Casual Sex to the Next Level